-The way you start your ceremony is completely up to you and how you wish to organise the entrance of the bridal party.
-For example: you might want the wedding party to take part in a Sand Unity ceremony as they enter the venue – each wedding guest adds some coloured sand to a glass receptacle that slowly fills up and symbolizes all the people who witnessed your marriage.
-The bride and groom can be the last to add some sand before it is corked by the celebrant at the end of the ceremony.
+The way you start your ceremony is completely up to how you wish to organise the bridal party entrance.
+For example, the wedding party could take part in a sand unity ceremony as they enter the venue.
+Each wedding guest adds some coloured sand to a glass receptacle that slowly fills up and symbolises all the people who witnessed your marriage.
+The bride and groom are the last to add some sand before it is corked by the celebrant.

-The welcome to the Guests can be as bespoke, personal and relevant to your two families as you wish.
-This often makes it easier for those couples whose families are not the usual nuclear family unit.
+The welcome to the guests can be as personal and relevant to your families as you wish.
+This often makes it easier for those couples whose families are not the usual nuclear family.
+For example:

-Today marks a new beginning in Jane & John’s lives together and it means a great deal to both of them that you, their family and friends, are here to witness their wedding vows and to celebrate their marriage.
+Today marks a new beginning in Jane and John’s lives together.
+It means a great deal to both of them that you, their family and friends, are here to witness their wedding vows and to celebrate their marriage.
 They are so happy that you are all here to share this special moment with them.

 We have guests from as far afield as Cornwall, Scotland and Italy.
-Many of you have known John & Jane all their lives.
-You have watched them grow up; you went to school with them; you have worked with them and all of you have shared life’s ups and downs.
-You have all been involved with these two people and witnessed their growing love for each other, so it is fitting that you are the witnesses to their new life together as husband and wife.
+Many of you have known John and Jane all their lives.
+You have watched them grow up, you went to school with them, you have worked with them and all of you have shared life’s ups and downs.
+All of you have been involved with these two people and witnessed their growing love for each other.
+So, it is fitting that you are the witnesses to their new life together as husband and wife.
 And I know that today will be a happy and memorable day for all of you.

 A statement about how they got together, for example:

-For some couples this is not straightforward.
-Perhaps there is no father present, but a stepfather; or the couple wants to enter together; or they have a more complicated family set up and want to leave it out altogether.
-Again the script can be written by the Celebrant to suit your situation.
+For some couples, this is not straightforward.
+Perhaps there is no father present, but a stepfather; or the couple wants to enter together; or they want to leave it out altogether.
+The script can be written to suit your situation by the celebrant.

 Many celebrants like to start with their own choice of reading about the importance of the marriage.
-Here is one possible:
+Here is one example:

 True marriage is more than joining the bonds of marriage of two persons.
 It’s the uniting of two souls already attuned to each other.
 When such a true bond already exists between man and woman, it is fitting that an outer acknowledgment be made.
 This acknowledgment is the prime object of this gathering and this ceremony.
 We are here to bear witness to the entry into the closer relationship of husband and wife of these beloved friends who are already one in spirit.

-At this point you might like to put in the first Reading from a guest.
-Even if you wanted a religious reading, this would be possible if your Celebrant is happy to include it.
+At this point you might like to put in the first reading from a guest.
+You can have a religious reading at a celebrant ceremony but you should check if your celebrant is happy to include it.

-Although the celebrant is not registered to be able to perform the “legal” part of the ceremony, we can use very similar words and phrases that you said at the registry office.
+The celebrant uses very similar words and phrases that are said at the registry office.
 For example: